williamtran29/styleguides/ux-dev/pixel-perfection.md

 Designers may benefit from tools to achieve the goals of the project and navigate constraints.

 * Consider offering tools or guides that help designers to adhere to design systems (grid bookmarklets, living style guides, change logs, notifications, [audit tools](https://cssstats.com), etc.).
-* Work to consolidate typography and colors styles to a smaller standard set.
+* Work to consolidate typography and colors styles to a condensed standard set.
-  * For colors, consider using [color functions](https://css-tricks.com/the-power-of-rgba/) to produce variations from the standard set.
+  * For colors, consider using [color functions](https://css-tricks.com/the-power-of-rgba/) to produce many variations from the standard set.
   * For typography, investigate if the standard set will work responsively.
 Consider using a web font API to normalize type across appropriate devices.
 * Assist designers in matching grid systems between the browser and their design tools.